SEc-123/SCSM-Global-Patent-Certification/A.SCSM Authorized Use Statement.md

     - Validate global patterns,
     - Evolve the shared knowledge base.

+**for example**：a behavior chain（BC） might describe it as:

+“a brute-force attempt behavioral fragment （BFL=1） → downloaded a script behavioral fragment （BFL=2） → initiated crypto-mining behavioral fragment（BFL=3）.”

 **The AI-SIA Alliance will annually publish a list of top-contributing enterprises and governments, recognizing their contributions and commitment to advancing global security investigation capabilities.**